PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 source $controlfolder/control.txt # We source the control.txt file contents here
 # The $ESUDO, $directory, $param_device and necessary sdl configuration controller configurations will be sourced from the control.txt file shown [here]

+# With device_info we can get dynamic device information like resolution, cpu, cfw etc.
+source $controlfolder/device_info.txt

 get_controls # We pull the controller configs from the get_controls function from the control.txt file here